PROTEUS-SIM/transducer-characterization/README.md

 The folder `utilities` contains tools for switching smoothly between the two systems.
 See [`demos`](demos) for further information.

-### Applying the pipeline to new transducer calibration data
+### Applying the pipeline to new transducer characterization data

-Note that `main_pipeline.m` is a prototype framework, not an out-of-the-box tool for transducer calibration.
+Note that `main_pipeline.m` is a prototype framework, not an out-of-the-box tool for transducer characterization.
 Applying `main_pipeline.m` to new data requires fine-tuning of the computational steps, in particular the parameters at the top of each of these files:
  - `compute_receive_impulse_response.m`